𝐌𝐞𝐭𝐫𝐨𝐧𝐢𝐝𝐚𝐳𝐨𝐥𝐞 𝐟𝐨𝐫 𝐒𝐚𝐥𝐭𝐰𝐚𝐭𝐞𝐫 𝐀𝐪𝐮𝐚𝐫𝐢𝐮𝐦𝐬:

 Impact on Biological Filtration:

-Mitigation: If treating in the display tank, keep a close watch on water parameters and consider dosing bacterial supplements to support the biological filter during treatment.
+Reef aquariums rely heavily on live rock and sand for biological filtration.
+Like in fish-only tanks, metronidazçk, keep a close watch on water parameters and consider dosing bacterial supplements to support the biological filter during treatment.
 Running activated carbon after treatment can also help to remove any residual medication from the water.

 Best Practices for Metronidazole Use